SQE2 Effective Prep Strategy: Resitters, LPC Grads and Paralegals

 Our initial intent was to avoid using Google Ads or similar services, but rely instead on word of mouth as our main advertising strategy: students spreading information about us and sending their friends and colleagues who were also struggling to clear the QLTS/SQE2, even though they may have already subscribed to several QLTS/SQE2 training providers.
 The new SQE route is even more challenging for resitters, since candidates now have a limited number of attempts: no more than 3 resittings in 6 years are permitted for the SQE qualification.
 There were no such limits for the QLTS.
 We also know that some unsuccessful QLTS candidates happened to lose their jobs in UK law firms due to failing the exam.

-So, what is the key to success in the SQE2 simulation-based solicitor exam or how to pass the sqe2?
-The answer is very simple: when in Rome, do as the Romans do – i.e. prepare via mock simulations with personalised feedback under similar conditions as the SQE2 exam.
+So, what is the key to success in the SQE2 simulation-based solicitor exam or how to pass the SQE2?
+The answer is very simple: when in Rome, do as the Romans do – i.e. prepare via SQE2 1-to-1 mocks with individual feedback under similar conditions as the SQE2 exam.
 Let’s consider this prep strategy for the Solicitor Qualifying Exam in more detail.

 How To Pass SQE2 Exam: SQE Resitting